matrix-org/matrix-spec-proposals/proposals/3231-token-authenticated-registration.md

 ## Unstable prefix

-Implementations should use `org.matrix.msc3231.registration.token` as the authentication type until this MSC is part of a released version of the specification.
+Implementations should use `org.matrix.msc3231.registration.token` as the authentication type until this MSC has passed FCP and been merged.